Sick Chicken? Here Are the 15 Most Common Chicken Diseases (Plus, Prevention & Cure)

 6. Fowl Pox

 Note: this is not the same illness in humans.

-Fowl Pox spreads from direct contact between birds and can spread through scabs that have fallen off, skin that has been scraped, breathing, and even through a bird’s eyes.
+Fowl Pox spreads from direct contact between chickens and can spread through scabs that have fallen off, skin that has been scraped, breathing, and even through a bird’s eyes.

 There are two kinds of Fowl Pox – dry form and wet form.

 You can learn more about Fowl Pox here.

 There is no known treatment available, but it spreads slowly, you should conduct preventative measures.

 7. Infectious Bronchitis

 This incredibly contagious viral disease plagues chickens in particular, rather than birds in general.

 The virus can spread through many transmissions, including feed bags, dead birds, infected coops, and those good-for-nothing rodents.
 But most commonly, it can spread via the air.

 Chickens with Infectious Bronchitis will eat and drink less and develop a watery discharge from their eyes and nostrils.
-They will begin to have heavy and labored breathing.
-They can also lay fewer eggs.
+They will begin to have heavy and labored breathing and lay fewer eggs.

 There is little to do once your chickens already have the virus besides taking good, rehabilitative care of them.

 Vaccines are available to prevent contracting the disease, but it must be given early on in life (within the first 15 weeks) as eventually, it will stop the hen from laying eggs.
 If you want to learn the other reasons why chickens stop laying eggs, read here.

 8. Infectious Coryza